GhostWording/PublicDocumentation/API/Sections/bestof.md

 * Images: the array with the best of images for the intention
   * ImageName : the name of the image for reference
-  * ImageLink : a working link to the image in our images repository,
+  * ImageLink : a working link to the image in our images repository, --* TotalImageForIntention : number of times the image has been shared in a message conveying this intention,
-  * TotalImageForIntention : number of times the image has been selected in a message for the texts in this intention,
+  * NbSharesForIntention : number of times the image has been shared in a message conveying this intention, --* TotalImageDisplays : number of times an image has been displayed with the texts of this intention,
-  * TotalImageDisplays : number of times an image has been displayed with the texts of this intention,
+  * NbDisplaysForIntention : number of times an image has been displayed with the texts of this intention, --* ImageIntentionScore : image score related to these totals,
-  * ImageIntentionScore : image score related to these totals,
+  * ScoreForIntention : image score related to these totals, --* ImageRankInIntention : the rank of the image in this intention (1 to each image, no equal ranks),
-  * ImageRankInIntention : the rank of the image in this intention (1 to each image, no equal ranks),
+  * RankForIntention : the rank of the image in this intention (1 to each image, no equal ranks), --* ImageDenseRankInIntention : the real rank of the image in case of doubles ,
-  * ImageDenseRankInIntention : the real rank of the image in case of doubles ,
+  * DenseRankForIntention : the real rank of the image in case of doubles ,
   * GlobalRank : the global rank of the image accross all intentions
-* IntentionId : id of the actual intention,
+* IntentionId : id of the intention,
-* IntentionLabel : the label of the intention for your culture,
-* TotalLinksForIntention : sum of all selections for the intention,
-* IntentionRank : the rank of the intention based on it's displays/links accross all intentions
+* IntentionLabel : the label of the intention for your culture, -- * TotalLinksForIntention : sum of all selections for the intention, -- we don't want that -- * IntentionRank : the rank of the intention based on it's displays/links accross all intentions -- we don't want that

 ### Options

 You can define the following parameters:

 * **maxrank** : setup how many images to get for each intention, by default it's `10`.
-  * exemple : http://gw-bestof.azurewebsites.net/intentions/images?maxrank=3 (get the 3 best images for each intention)
+  * exemple : http://gw-bestof.azurewebsites.net/intentions/popularimages?maxrank=3 (get the 3 best images for each intention)
 * **culture** : the culture is automatically get from the headers sent with app/browser but you can override it by passing the culture in the querystring
-  * exemple : http://gw-bestof.azurewebsites.net/intention/67CC40/images?maxrank=2&culture=es-ES (get 2 best images for each intention with intention labels in spanish)
+  * exemple : http://gw-bestof.azurewebsites.net/intention/67CC40/popularimages?maxrank=2&culture=es-ES (get 2 best images for each intention with intention labels in spanish)

 ## Best texts for Intention